Blogging is one of the best ways to position yourself as an authority in your field.

 Every piece of content you create should be posted with one goal in mind, leading the prospect back to perform whatever action you want them to take (visiting your website, calling you, filling out a form, downloading your free e-book).

-The more content you offer the better chance you have of getting found online and converting visitors into customers.
+The expert Craig Campbell SEO says that the more content you offer the better chance you have of getting found online and converting visitors into customers.

 Here are seven reasons you should be adding more content to your blog.